christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 Most importantly, no other European will ever again think of themself as your spokesperson/representative/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.

 It’s just one specific tribe doing what every other tribe does openly and without apology.
-Then tribal advocacy becomes morally defensible because it’s no longer "White supremacy theater".
+Then tribal advocacy becomes morally defensible because it is liberated from the manufactured pathology of the universalist matrix.

 **Speaking the Language of Delineation**